Budva, Crna Gora / Црна Гора - Things to Do in Budva

 Day Trip to Kotor Bay

-Booking Tip: Organized day trips cost €30-50 per person including transportation and guide.
-Self-driving allows more flexibility but parking in Kotor can be challenging.
-Allow full day for proper exploration.
+Booking Tip: Organized day trips cost €30-50 per person including transportation and some entrance fees.
+Self-driving allows more flexibility but parking in Kotor costs €1-2 per hour.
+Boat trips to Our Lady of the Rocks cost €5 each way.
+Book tours through reputable operators with good reviews.

 Getting There